 Why choose Apprenticeship Trades?

-Apprenticeship programs at Chemeketa Community College open the door to abundant career opportunities in Oregon.
-We offer rigorous four-year programs that combine part-time instruction and full-time on-the-job training in partnership with industry committees.
-Programs are competitive and include an application process and committee approval.
+Chemeketa Apprenticeship programs open the door to plentiful career opportunities in Oregon.
+Robust four-year programs which combine part-time instruction and full-time on-the-job training are in partnership with industry committees.
+These competitive programs include an application process and committee approval.

 - Heating, Ventilation, Air Conditioning/Refrigeration (HVAC/R) Technician